mikegropp/WinDefState/README.md

 - Restore reads from the saved JSON snapshot on disk
 - `current-operation.json` records which snapshot should be used if the system loses power during testing
 - Reboot-required settings are still captured and restored, but some changes do not fully take effect until reboot

-## Next improvements

-- Split output into immediate changes and reboot-pending changes
-- Add `Test-DefenseDrift` to compare live state to a saved snapshot
-- Expand provider coverage where exact capture and exact restore are both supported